The Art of the Tailgate

 For others, it’s an opportunity to reconnect with former classmates and friends they may not see during the offseason.
 If you have some connection to the University of Arizona, walk around the lawns for a bit.
 You’ll likely hear your name called out from under a tent somewhere or see a familiar face in the crowd.
 Tailgating is about the anticipation ahead of a big game, but it’s also about community.
 Even if you didn’t come with a large group of friends, the bond of common fandom will likely mean you have a hot dog in one hand and a beverage in the other soon enough.

-Arizona football is on a roll in the Rich Rodriguez era.
-Having played in 4 straight bowl games (a school record) with 33 wins over those seasons (also a record) means that Wildcat football is here to stay.
-Expect a packed stadium full of enthusiastic fans ready to cheer on each touchdown or stellar defensive play, especially on November 25 when the Territorial Cup matchup against ASU returns to Tucson.
+Arizona football welcomes a new head football coach with the 2018-19 season.
+Kevin Sumlin makes his debut during the September 1 home game against the BYU Cougars.
+Before becoming a Wildcat, Sumlin was head coach at Texas A&M University and the University of Houston.
+Expect a packed stadium full of enthusiastic fans ready to cheer on each touchdown or stellar defensive play, especially on November 24 when the Territorial Cup matchup against ASU returns to Tucson.
 Just as much as the games, however, Wildcat fans will be looking forward to the pre-party.

 Featured You Might Also Like